 It typically takes 3 to 5+ years to become a chef, depending on experience, training, and career progression.

-- Entry-level roles → immediate
+- Entry-level roles: immediate

-- Line cook → 1–3 years
+- Line cook: 1–3 years

-- Sous chef → 3–5 years
+- Sous chef: 3–5 years

-- Head chef → 5+ years
+- Head chef or executive chef: 5+ years

 Typical Chef Career Timeline